What are the admission requirements for the BA in Business Administration? back to top

 For the UW Bothell Business School, newly admitted students may register during Registration Period 2.
 In order to register, students must sign up for and attend the mandatory new student orientation on the Bothell campus, submit the Measles Immunization Verification form, and pay the Enrollment Confirmation fee.

-For the UW Bothell ELC Business program, newly admitted students will be provided Registration forms to submit to UW Professional and Continuing Education during Period 1.
+For the UW Bothell ELC Business program in Bellevue, newly admitted students will be provided Registration forms to submit to UW Professional and Continuing Education during Period 1.
 In order to register, students must confirm they will attend the mandatory new student orientation at the ELC and submit the Measles Immunization Verification form to UW Bothell Admissions.
 No Enrollment Confirmation fee payment is required.

 How will my non-business courses transfer? back to top